2006 Singaporean general election: Results

 The People's Action Party won a 12th consecutive term with its majority virtually untouched, but vote majorities were reduced island-wide.
-Goh's special assignment in which winning the two opposition-held constituencies were unsuccessful as opposition MPs were re-elected with swings toward their parties, among which Hougang won its largest share of 62.7%, by then it was second lowest votes received after Singapore's independence in any particular ward (which would later be superseded in the next election, where WP received 64.80% of the votes.)
-The record low for PAP votes in a ward was 30.4% in Potong Pasir SMC during the 1991 elections.
+Bukit Panjang SMC had the best performing score for the election with 77.18%, followed by Sembawang GRC with a score of 76.70%; both wards were contested by SDP.
+Goh's special assignment in which winning the two opposition-held constituencies were unsuccessful as opposition MPs were re-elected with swings toward their parties, among which Hougang won its largest share of 62.74%, a then-record for the Workers' Party.
+Notably for the first and only time in any Singaporean elections, the PAP leader's ward of Ang Mo Kio GRC had a score slightly lower than the national average by around 0.5%.